andrewbaxter/organixm/readme.md

 Subsequent versions you upload to a file server (right now, any S3 compatible).

-When the system boots, it checks for a newer version from the file server and updates.
+When the system boots, it checks for a newer version from the file server and updates itself.

 # Usage